The Golden State is full of great places to boat, but there’s something extra special about California’s Lake Tahoe.

-The Golden State is full of great places to boat, but there’s something extra special about California’s Lake Tahoe.
 Spanning into Nevada, too, Lake Tahoe is actually one of the world’s oldest lakes — a couple of million years old.
-Visitors from all over the world come to Lake Tahoe for the sparkling water, beautiful views and awesome boating opportunities.
+Visitors from all over the world come to this lake for the sparkling water, beautiful views, and awesome boating opportunities.

-Where to launch and dock your boat on Lake Tahoe
+Where to Launch and Dock Your Boat on Lake Tahoe

-There are also tons of local lakes and marinas on and around Lake Tahoe to launch your boat — and this is a great resource for finding the right spot, no matter where on the lake you might be.
-If you need a little more guidance, here are some ideas:
+There are also tons of local lakes and marinas on and around Lake Tahoe to launch your boat — no matter where on the lake you might be.

 4041 Lakeshore Blvd., South Lake Tahoe, CA 96150